kedro-org/kedro-viz/CONTRIBUTING.md

 This command will launch a Kedro-Viz server at [localhost:4142](http://localhost:4142) and serve data from a real Kedro pipeline located at the project path supplied to the command.

+From then on, launching the app locally at [localhost:4141] will pull data from the Kedro-Viz server that is running on port 4142. (note: once the development server is launched at port 4142 the local app will always pull data from that server - to disable that, you could comment out the proxy setting in `package.json` and relaunch your app.)

 #### Data sources

 Kedro-Viz uses a unique identifier to determine the data source from one of several available sources.
 You can configure this by appending a query string to the URL, e.g. `http://localhost:4141/?data=random`.
 Alternatively, you can set it with an environment variable when starting up the dev server: